Nikuhich/Nikuhich/README.md

 - 👋 Hi, I’m  Nikuha
 - 👀 I’m interested in Frontend development
 - 🌱 I’m currently working
-- 📫 How to reach me no76813@gmail.com
+- 📫 How to reach me: neyton250@gmail.com

 <!---
 Nikuhich/Nikuhich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.